reimandlab/ActivePathways/README.md

 # activeDriverPW

-activeDriverPW is a tool for multivariate pathway enrichment analysis. activeDriverPW identifies gene sets, such as pathways or Gene Ontology terms, that are over-represented in a list of genes of interest.
-Unlike other enrichment analysis tools, activeDriverPW implements an algorithm to compare a data set that contains multiple variables for each gene.
+activeDriverPW is a tool for multivariate pathway enrichment analysis.
+Pathway enrichment analysis identifies gene sets, such as pathways or Gene Ontology terms, that are over-represented in a list of genes of interest. activeDriverPW implements an algorithm to perform pathway enrichment analysis on a data set that contains multiple variables for each gene.
 For example, the data may contain the confidence that the gene is a driver as reported by several tools, or it may contain differential expression values across different genetic regions such as coding regions and promoter regions.

 ## Installation